Ryukudz/xss/README.md

   -w WORDLIST, --wordlist WORDLIST
                         Path to the URLs wordlist.
   -s, --silent          Won't print the banner.
-  -t THREADS, --threads THREADS
-                        Number of threads to use.
-Default: 10 -p PAYLOAD, --payload PAYLOAD
+  -p PAYLOAD, --payload PAYLOAD
                         Payload to use.
 Default: <img src="x">
 ```